Kara4Sea/kickstarter-analysis/README.md

 With the Analysis of Outcomes Based on Goal, I came across several challenges.
 I experienced an issue where some on my `=COUNTIFS` functions were pulling an inaccurate result at zero.
 In problem-solving, I learned I had to go back and insert a dollar sign in front of the row and column indicated for each cell that used a numeric value.
 When I first created my line chart, I highlighted the full table.
 The result did not look like the example given.
 I tried a pivot table chart, and quickly saw that all I had to do was go back to the original table and highlight the “Goal”, “Percentage Successful”, “Percentage Failed” and “Percentage Canceled” columns before prompting to create the chart.
 ## Results
 ### Theater Outcomes by Launch Date Conclusions
 Success rates were highest when theater productions launched in late Spring, especially May and June.
 Success rates level off in August.
 Success rates are lowest in December.
 Though Failure rates follow a similar trend to success rates, their overall percentage is lower, making success more likely.
 The one month where this is not the case is in December, when success and failure are equally as likely to occur.
-0% of theater productions throughout the year were canceled, so this variable does not impact analysis, except to say that chances of cancelation are extremely low, regardless of launch.
+The number of theater productions canceled was consistently low throughout the year with a slight uptick in January.
+Meaning chances of cancelation are extremely low, but are somewhat more likely in January.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/110419577/189217280-4a6b6f9e-2e4b-438b-bb4e-811d4a9893f1.png)
 ### Outcomes base on Goals Conclusions